gilmore-lab/protocols/ssvep-high-density-setup.md

 - **Begin Session**.

 - Run Zeros and Gains (should run automatically).
+The net cannot be plugged into the articulating arm at this time.

 ![Gains](imgs/Gains.jpg)